idptools/goose/README.md

 ## How can I use GOOSE?

-**GOOSE is currently a Python API only.** I will be bringing out the command-line interface soon!
+**GOOSE is a Python API only.** I am also working on making a Google Colab notebook to make it as easy as possible for anyone to generate their own sequences or sequence variants, but that is still in development.

 ## Installing GOOSE - GOOSE takes flight!